 such feature shall be discontinued; and

 any powers granted to the commissioner or Board with respect to the school under M.G.L. c.
-69, § 1J, that did not cease on removal of the school from Level 4 shall cease.
+69, § 1J, that did not cease on removal of the school from underperforming status shall cease.

-(e) Two years after the removal of the school from Level 4, if any of the continuing features of the turnaround plan has yet to be discontinued, the commissioner shall conduct a review of the school to determine whether such continuing feature or features should remain in place or be discontinued.
+(e) Two years after the removal of the school from underperforming status, if any of the continuing features of the turnaround plan has yet to be discontinued, the commissioner shall conduct a review of the school to determine whether such continuing feature or features should remain in place or be discontinued.

-(12) Removal of district from Level 4

-(a) A district placed in Level 4 because one or more of its schools has been placed in Level 4 shall be removed from Level 4 when the district no longer has a school in Level 4, unless the district has a Level 4 District Plan and the commissioner has not yet made the determination described in 603 CMR 2.05(12)(b).

-(b) A district with a Level 4 District Plan shall be removed from Level 4 by the commissioner, unless it has a school or schools in Level 4, when the commissioner determines, based on evidence that may include evidence from a monitoring report or from a follow-up review, that
+(12) Removal of underperforming district designation A district with an Underperforming District Plan shall be removed from underperforming status by the commissioner when the commissioner determines, based on evidence that may include evidence from a monitoring report or from a follow-up review, that

-the district has satisfactorily achieved the goals and benchmarks of its Level 4 District Plan; and
+(a) the district has satisfactorily achieved the goals and benchmarks of its Underperforming District Plan; and

-the district has the capacity to continue making progress without the accountability and assistance provided by Level 4.
+(b) the district has the capacity to continue making progress without the accountability and assistance provided by underperforming status.

-2.06 Accountability and Assistance for Districts and Schools in Level 5
+2.06 Accountability and Assistance for Chronically Underperforming Districts and Schools

-(1) Placement of districts in Level 5
+(1) Designating districts as chronically underperforming

-(a) A district shall be eligible for placement in Level 5 if it is not a single-school district and it scores in the lowest 10% statewide of districts of the same grade levels on a single measure developed by the Department that takes into account at least:
+(a) A district shall be eligible for designation as chronically underperforming if it is not a single-school district and it scores in the lowest 10% statewide of districts of the same grade levels on a single measure developed by the Department that takes into account at least:

-district MCAS performance over a four-year period based on Composite Performance Index (CPI) in English language arts; CPI in mathematics; and percentages of students scoring in the "warning" or "failing" category on MCAS; and
+district MCAS achievement in English language arts, mathematics, and science; and

-improvement in student academic achievement.
+student growth in English language arts and mathematics.

-(b) The Board may place an eligible district in Level 5 of the framework for district accountability and assistance, if the commissioner so recommends, on the basis of one or more of the following:
+(b) The Board may designate an eligible district as chronically underperforming, if the commissioner so recommends, on the basis of one or more of the following:

 a district review report;